331Dala/cifar10_proj/README.md

 # cifar10_proj
-Image classification CNN in PyTorch.
+Image classification CNN in PyTorch and TensorFlow.

+# description
+Env: Jupyter Lab
+Note: Some code be comment out.

 ###compatibility issues
 Using CUDA 11.3 and the corresponding PyTorch will encounter some Numpy errors